gcapes/git-course-mace/_episodes/05-branching.md

 ### Merging and resolving conflicts

-We are now working on two papers: the main one in our `master` branch and the one which may possibly be collaborative work in our "paperWJohn" branch.
+We are now working on two versions: the main one in our `master` branch and the one which may possibly be collaborative work in our "paperWJohn" branch.
 Let's add another section to the paper to write about John's simulations.